khaydarian/spla/doc/bringup.md

 # Bringup sequence

-This is the steps to build a working SPLA board, starting from a bare board and parts.
+Follow these steps to build a working SPLA board, starting from a bare board and parts.
+This is the most-paranoid bringup for the first board; many steps can be skipped or merged once the board layout is proven.

 1. Visually inspect PCB.
-    1. Remove all connecting jumpers.
+    1. Verify PCB revision.
+These instructions are for `SPLA Breakout Board Rev 009`.
+    1. Inspect FPGA BGA area.
+    1. Inspect 'narrow' areas (ie, minimum-pitch traces).
+    1. Inspect via alignment.
     1. Sand edges with fine-grit sandpaper (not necessary, but more professional).
-    1. Pre-clean PCB surface with isopropyl alcohol.
+    1. Pre-clean PCB surface with isopropyl alcohol, if necessary.
+    1. Insert hex standoffs.
 1. Power validation.
-    1. Solder any power-related chips that aren't already present.
+    1. Solder barrel jack: `J7`.
+    1. Solder power pinheaders: `J12` (2x8), `J4` (2x2).
+    1. Solder `ST1S10` regulators: `U7`, `U8`.
+    1. Solder inductors: `L1`, `L2`.
+    1. Solder LEDs: `D1`, `D2`
-    1. Solder power-related jumpers.
+    1. Solder power-related passives.
-    1. Verify that 12V input on barrel jack is stable (with test load).
-    1. Verify that 5V regulator output is stable (with test load).
-    1. Verify that 3.3V regulator output is stable (with test load).
+    1. Configure test load: several 220-ohm resistor(s) on breadboard.
+    1. Connect test load to power pinheader.
+    1. Connect 12V lab supply with power adapter pigtail.
+Limit current to 100 mA.
     1. Verify that 5V and 3.3V LEDs are lit.
+    1. Verify that 5V regulator output is stable (via oscilloscope).
+    1. Verify that 3.3V regulator output is stable (via oscilloscope).
+    1. Disable 12V power.
+    1. Solder 2.5V and 1.1V LDOs `U9` and `U14`.
+    1. Solder 2.5V and 1.1V passives.
+    1. Connect jumpers on `J4`.
+    1. Enable 12V power.
+Limit current to 100mA.
     1. Verify that 2.5V LDO output is stable (with test load).
     1. Verify that 1.1V LDO output is stable (with test load).
+    1. Remove 12V power.
     1. Connect jumpers to enable power to the rest of the board.
+1. USB connection
-1. USB conenction
+    1. Solder USB connector: `J1`
+    1. Solder JTAG pinheader: `J2`.
+    1. Solder `FT2232H` chip: `U2`.
-    1. Solder USB connector, `FT2232H` chip, and `93LC66B` EEPROM.
+    1. Solder `93LC66B` EEPROM: `U3`.
+    1. Solder LEDs: `D3`, `D4`, `D5`, `D6`.
+    1. Solder front-side FTDI-related passives.
+    1. Switch to back of board.
-    1. Solder crystal oscillator.
+    1. Solder crystal oscillator: `X0` (reverse of board).
+    1. Solder back-side USB/FTDI-related passives.
+    1. Enable 12V power.
     1. Verify oscillator output (frequency and voltage) on oscilloscope.
-    1. Enable FTDI power.
+    1. Verify connection to host via `lsusb`.
-    1. Verify conenction to host (via `lsusb` at first).
+    1. Verify connection to host with `spla` command.
     1. Program the FTDI EEPROM with the correct settings. *Need a tool for this.*
     1. Power cycle the board to reset FTDI.
-    1. Verify that FTDI comes up as expected on `lsusb`.
+    1. Verify that properly-configured FTDI comes up as expected on `lsusb`.
+    1. Verify that the FTDI comes up with the correct serial number with `spla ftdi_list_devices`.
     1. Verify `ADBUS` and `BDBUS` connectivity via MPSSE GPIO interface, on oscillscope. *Need a tool for this.*
     1. Toggle the LED on `BDBUS`. *Need a tool for this.*
+    1.  *Note: After this point, these instructions are a bit fuzzy.*
 1. FPGA
     1. Solder FPGA to the board, using hot air rework station or reflow oven. *This might need to be done first, to avoid messing up other soldering on the board.*
     1. Verify basic connectivity to FTDI `BDBUS` SPI pins, and get ECP5 SPI Slave interface working. *Need a tool for this.*
-    1. Load first-run FPGA image, and verify that sample LEDs blink. *Need to write this image.*
+    1. Load `bringup_blinky` FPGA image, and verify that sample LEDs blink. *Need to write this image.*
     1. Load the bringup FPGA image. *Need to write this image.*
     1. Use function generator (and/or crummy Arduino substitute) to drive each external pin one at a time, and verify connectivity and lack of bridges. *Need a tool for this.*
 1. Level Shifters